Bikachu/Credit-card-management-system-Hadoop-Hive/README.md

 # Credit-card-management-system-Hadoop-Hive
-This project create tables using the data from HDFS.
+This project use HIVE to create tables using the data in HDFS.

 -------------